Immediate and double effect on carbon emissions

 Of all the non-food-land crops that produce vegetable oil as feedstock for low carbon fuels, we found the Pongamia tree to be best positioned for reforestation purposes in South America.
-Together with our genetic partners, we have since developed our locally adapted elite varieties of the Pongamia tree.
+Together with our genetic partners, we are since continuesly developing our locally adapted elite varieties of the Pongamia tree.

 The low carbon fuel standard not only takes into account the emissions resulting from fuel consumption but also the emissions resulting from the production, processing, and transportation of the fuels.
 In the case of biofuels produced from a crop feedstock, the low carbon fuel standard takes into account the effect of indirect land use change (iLUC).
 According to the European Union’s Renewable Energy Directive (EU RED) biomass is not allowed to be claimed as sustainable when it originates from land that has been converted after January 2008.
 Pongamia feedstock shows a 85% to 187% GHG saving in relation to fossil fuel.

-Pongamia oil from reforestation in South America has a CI value of -73.2 gCO2/ MJ and 14.1 gCO2/ MJ under the EU RED legislation (where CO2 credits are not applied) which is the lowest CI value of all energy sources including the CI of 124 gCO2/ MJ bening is the average California electricity mix.
+Reforestation Oil from South America has a CI value of -73.2 gCO2/ MJ and 14.1 gCO2/ MJ under the EU RED legislation (where CO2 credits are not applied) which is the lowest CI value of all energy sources.

-The best way to refine Pongamia crude oil into carbon clean fuel is the HVO or « Renewable Diesel » process.
+The best way to refine crude Reforestation Oil into carbon clean fuel is the HVO or « Renewable Diesel » process.

 Hydro-treated Vegetable Oils (HVO) is a fast growing refinery method applied by an increasing number of oil companies in the world.
 It uses elevated temperatures and pressure to break down larger molecules such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
 Renewable Diesel is also called Green Diesel, or hydro-treated vegetable oil (HVO).